Consensas/jsonxt/README.md

 # jsonxt
 JSON External Templates

-URL friendly JSON compression using eXternal Templates.
+JSONXT compresses JSON documents into short URIs, using eXternal Templates.
+Depending on the application, these URIs are 25 - 35% of the original JSON document size.

-For constrained environments, such as QR codes.
+Great for constrained environments, such as encoding data in QR codes.

 See [jsonxt.io](https://jsonxt.io) for more.